Nebraska Long Term Care Insurance Partnership Cost and Companies

 A Nebraska Long Term Care Partnership Program (Partnership) policy allows you to keep all, or part of your assets under the Medicaid program, if your long term care needs last longer than the benefits of your Partnership policy.

 Nebraska Long Term Care Partnership Program rates are like other policies.
-But the mandatory age-related inflation protection can increase the cost of insurance.
-So we recommend you compare Nebraska Long Term Care Partnership Program policies with regular LTC insurance.
+Still we recommend comparing Nebraska Long Term Care Partnership policies with regular LTC insurance.
 Because, you may find a wider range of choices better suited to your needs.
 This includes hybrid long term care insurance options not available under the Nebraska Long Term Care Partnership Program.

 Nebraska Long Term Care Partnership Reciprocity

 Let’s consider the situation where someone buys a Long Term Care Partnership policy in another State and then later moves to the State of Nebraska.
 Reciprocity means they will not lose the special asset protection when they move to Nebraska.
 The State of Nebraska would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their Long Term Care Partnership policy before relocating.

 How Much Does LTC Insurance Cost in Nebraska?